Beyond E5: the extra Purview features worth knowing about

 What it does: Collection policies filter which events from which data sources get ingested into Purview.
 A policy is built from three parts:

-• Conditions - what data to detect.
-Content containing specific classifiers, file extensions, or document size thresholds.
-If you add no conditions, devices collect everything while other sources default to classifier matches only
+- Conditions - what data to detect.
+Content containing specific classifiers, file extensions, or document size thresholds

-• Activities - what user actions to capture.
-For devices, there are 19 activities including file copied to USB, printed, uploaded to cloud, transferred by Bluetooth, and file deleted.
-For cloud and AI sources, it covers text and files sent to or received from unmanaged apps
+- Activities - what user actions to capture.
+19 device activities (USB copy, print, cloud upload, Bluetooth, delete) plus text and files sent to or received from unmanaged apps

-• Data sources - where to apply the policy.
-Devices, Copilot experiences, Enterprise AI, unmanaged cloud apps (via browser or network detection), and adaptive app scopes for AI apps
+- Data sources - where to apply.
+Devices, Copilot experiences, Enterprise AI, unmanaged cloud apps (via browser or network detection)

 What to watch out for:

-• Collection policies override Insider Risk indicators.
+- Collection policies override Insider Risk indicators.
 If your collection policy filters out an activity type, IRM cannot see it - even if the indicator is enabled.
-This only applies to device indicators, but it catches teams off guard.
 Audit your IRM indicators against your collection policy filters before deploying

-• No conditions on devices means everything gets collected.
+- No conditions on devices means everything gets collected.
 Other data sources default to classifier matches only, but devices collect all data regardless.
-Be explicit with your conditions
+Be explicit

-• Some data sources are PAYG.
-Copilot experiences, Enterprise AI, and unmanaged cloud app activity detected via network data security all require an Azure subscription and bill through consumption
+- Some data sources are PAYG.
+Copilot experiences, Enterprise AI, and unmanaged cloud app activity via network data security all bill through Azure consumption

-Verdict: Necessary if you have enabled Always Audit on endpoints, are expanding to non-M365 sources, or need to govern AI interactions.
+Verdict: Necessary if you have enabled Always Audit on endpoints or are expanding to non-M365 sources.
 Without collection policies, you either collect everything and drown in noise, or collect nothing from sources outside M365.

 The bottom line - it comes down to risk appetite

-The FAIR framework offers a useful lens here.
+The FAIR framework is worth thinking about here.
 Instead of asking "should we turn this on?" ask "what is the financial exposure if we do not?"
 500,000 unclassified files in SharePoint with Copilot about to surface them - the cost of an on-demand scan is trivial against a data exposure incident.
 DLP that cannot see text in scanned documents - the cost of OCR is a rounding error against a regulatory fine.

 Scope tightly.
 Estimate first.
 Set Azure budget alerts.
 Expand gradually.